Self-Directed IRA

-Self-Directed IRAs provide the opportunity to invest in a variety of alternative assets such as real estate, precious metals, and small businesses, within a tax-advantaged account.
-The profits on Self- Directed IRA investments are generally tax deferred or tax free, due to the “passive” nature of the investments.
-However, if you invest a Self- Directed IRA in an active business as defined by the IRS, then UBIT Tax may apply to the profits.
+Self-Directed IRAs provide the opportunity to invest in a variety of alternative assets, such as real estate, precious metals, and small businesses, within a tax-advantaged account.
+The profits made from Self-Directed IRA investments are generally tax-deferred or tax-free, due to the “passive” nature of the investments.
+However, if you invest a Self-Directed IRA in an active business as defined by the IRS, then you'll need to know about UBIT; taxes may apply to your profits.

 UBIT (Unrelated Business Income Tax)